Hi! My name is Carole!

 I wrote my first story when I was 10, after I was grounded and was not allowed to use the computer or play with my D.S Lite (this console is over 10 years old and mine still works!).
 It was entitled, “Natalie Jean: Future New Yorker” or in it’s original draft, “The Lonely Girl”, based on titular character Natalie Jean navigating her move from everything she’s known and love in the state of Montana, to Manhattan, New York City.

 Now, I’m a published author!
 I’ve been published in the Polar Expressions anthologies every year I was in high school (2012-2016).
 My grade 11 short story, “Under the Apple Tree” won first prize in 2015!

 In my spare time, I also worked as a tutor during the duration of my senior year in high school.
 I spent a lot of time working with children ranging from ages 4-15.
 My favourite subjects to teach/tutor are English and math.

-On a more personal note, I have struggled with anxiety and depression in my teen years, and continue to do so.
+On a more personal note, I struggle with generalized anxiety disorder and major depressive disorder.
 Though, I don’t see any merit in hiding this from people.
 I’m a big believer in removing the stigma around mental illness, and always encourage the conversation to go on!
 I’m always willing to answer people’s questions, or listen, if that’s all they need.